 The Welshman spent eight years in the set-up with his boyhood club and made 45 appearances for the first team, nearly all at left-back, before leaving for Tottenham in 2007 in a deal worth £10million.

-Bale’s story is of course a well known one, he quickly became renowned as one of the worlds best players while in North London before moving to Real Madrid for a then world-record transfer fee of £85million in 2013 – where he would go onto win just the four Champions League titles.
+Bale’s story is of course a well-known one, he quickly became renowned as one of the world’s best players while in North London before moving to Real Madrid for a then-world-record transfer fee of £85million in 2013 – where he would go on to win just the five Champions League titles.
 No British player in history has more.

 Even as a 17-year-old, Gareth Bale was special ☄️